opps/opps/docs2/docs/develop.md

 Haystack
 ---------

-Note:
-This is required in order to use the default Haystack setup
+`This is required in order to use the default Haystack setup`

 The default haystack search template is the same you find in haystack home page, the difference in opps is that for every indexed Model you should implement some fields, properties or methods.